Jingxuaw/PRS-project_Your-Dietician/README.md

 # Instructions & Functions display
 * Unzip the 50000.csv file in YourDietician folder.

-* Download the files from the link.
-Move them into the YourDietician folder.
+* Download the link from YourDietician-->food_image_recognition.txt.
+(https://drive.google.com/file/d/1-5ZW1bB1vHuD82IJeVmqykXuMQQUE__q/view?usp=sharing).
+Place it into the YourDietician folder (It should be placed under the same diretory as main.py).

 * Open IE Browser, go to the Tools-->Internet options-->Security-->Custom level-->Set all sub-options of Activex controls and plug-ins to "enable".